Nintendo’s all-stars are ready to do battle! Let the melee begin!

 There’s also a ton of options for multiplayer as well, there are stock or points based matches, add special features like making the game slower or faster, making all the characters invisible and you can adjust how frequently items appear and turn specific items on or off.
 All this means you can come up with your own ideas for matches.
 A personal favourite of mine was setting items to high, Pokéballs only and everyone had to be a Pokémon character.
 It’s pure chaos and an absolute blast.

-Melee also introduced a compulsive form of collectable: the trophies.
+Melee also introduced a compulsive form of collectible: the trophies.
 Some are earned by completing specific tasks in the game, while others spawn as items during other game modes.
-I would always dart towards one whenever I saw one. once collected, you can view it as a 3D model and read a little bit about the character, offering some background on characters that many had never heard of, including some characters who had never left Japan.
+I would always dart towards one whenever I saw one.
+Once collected, you can view it as a 3D model and read a little bit about the character, offering some background on characters that many had never heard of, including some characters who had never left Japan.

 What made the trophies extra special in Melee was the amount of trophies that were new depictions of characters.
-There are a few Custom Robo trophies that bring the art style of the N64 games into more detail, we also got out first 3D version of Pit from Kid Icarus, whose description interestingly ends with “Will pit ever fight again?” and just a ton to discover.
+There are a few Custom Robo trophies that bring the art style of the N64 games into more detail, we also got our first 3D version of Pit from Kid Icarus, whose description interestingly ends with “Will pit ever fight again?” and just a ton to discover.
 It gave weight and meaning to the collectables, which made them so compulsive.

 Melee just had a ton of lovely touches all around.
 The music is wonderful (you can’t go wrong with the DK Rap) and the game scores you at the end of matches in many different ways, with some amusing ones thrown in for being cheap or comedic.
 Even the menus get some love as you can use the C-stick to tilt them around, just because.
 It’s a wonderful package.